 Spot X is about half the cost to purchase and operate as inReach.

 Spot X prefers to be upright and have a good sky view.
-InReach is a bit less fussy, possibly because there are 5 times as many satellites, and they are way closer.
+This is especially true for the tracking function to work at all.
+InReach is a bit less fussy about device orientation.

 The inReach interface is much more highly evolved and smooth.
 When paired with a smart device, everything is seamless.
 InReach is paired to a smartphone using the Earthmate app, which is very good.

-Incoming Spot X messages occasionally start to appear on the preview screen only, and are never inserted into their respective threads.
+Incoming Spot X messages occasionally appear in the preview screen only, and are not inserted into their respective threads.
 Since the preview is overwritten as soon as a new message comes in, this can cause messages to be missed entirely.
-I have made Technical Support aware of this.
 One temporary fix is to delete the offending thread.
 A reset also works for a while.
-Hopefully a future firmware update will address the issue.
+Hopefully a future firmware update will fix this.
+(So far, the Bluetooth model hasn’t had this issue.
+The October 2020 or September 2021 firmware updates may have solved this and other issues.)

 Spot X sometimes locks up, requiring a reset, and sometimes turns itself on while just sitting in my flight bag.